imranbarbhuiya/dotenv/readme.md

 ## TODO

-- [ ] Implement basic support for dotenv parsing
-- [ ] Implement support for multiple variables
-- [ ] Implement support for comments
+- [ ] Implement support for Inline comments
-  - [ ] Newline comments
-  - [ ] Inline comments
 - [ ] Implement support for dotenv-expand features
   - [ ] Support for variable
   - [ ] Support for escaping